 Being one of the highlights in Jordan, there are multiple reasons why you should visit this unique place.

 - Floating experience (lying back on the water surface)

 - Salt formations

 By the way, even if you’re not planning on having a wellness vacation or spending much time at the beach, a stop at the Dead Sea is worthwhile.
 More on this later.

 Let’s have a closer look at the things to do at the Dead Sea in Jordan.

 Floating on the water surface is one of the main reasons why Jordan travelers stop at the Dead Sea.
 While floating on regular seawater is mostly impossible, it is possible in the Dead Sea!

-People who have never made this experience wonder how floating works.
+People who have never had this experience wonder how floating works.
 You will see that it is pretty easy.
 While the first few meters are still possible to walk, you will feel a natural pressure that pushes your body up to the surface.
 Lay down on your back and relax while you enjoy this unique experience.
 You can even read a newspaper or simply put your arms or legs up while you float on your back, you won’t drown in the Dead Sea.

 Dead Sea Mud Mask

 In addition to your floating experience, make sure to complete your experience with a mud mask.